UNDP-Data/sids-data-pipeline/README.md

 ### 3. Upload to Azure blob
-    In the last ste the whole folder that contains the MVT files is uploded asynchronously to an Azure Blob container Optionally the fodler can be also removed
+ In the last step the whole folder that contains the MVT files is uploded
+ asynchronously to an Azure Blob container.
+Optionally the fodler can be also removed